whosonfirst/go-whosonfirst-github/README.md

     	The name of the organization to clone repositories from (default "whosonfirst-data") -prefix string
-    	Limit repositories to only those with this prefix (default "whosonfirst-data")
+    	Limit repositories to only those with this prefix (default "whosonfirst-data") -token string
+    	A valid GitHub API access token
+  -updated-since string
+    	A valid ISO8601 duration string (months are currently not supported)
 ```

 For example: